-- To help seal the hull bottom and reduce the chance of gelcoat blistering while your boat is moored, apply an epoxy barrier coating. - The barrier coating should be covered with several coats of anti-fouling paint. - Many states regulate the chemical content of bottom paints in order to meet environmental standards.
-Check with your local dealer about recommended bottom paints, and about the laws in effect in your area. - Whether moored in saltwater or freshwater, your boat will collect marine growth on its hull bottom. - This will detract from your boat's beauty, greatly affect its performance, and may damage the gelcoat. - Periodically haul your boat out of the water and scrub the hull bottom with a bristle brush and a solution of soap and water.
+- To help seal the hull bottom and reduce the chance of gelcoat blistering while your boat is moored, apply an epoxy barrier coating. - Cover the barrier coating with several coats of anti-fouling paint. - Many states regulate the chemical content of bottom paints in order to meet environmental standards.
+Check with your local dealer about recommended bottom paints, and about the laws in effect in your area. - Whether moored in saltwater or freshwater, your boat will collect marine growth on its hull bottom. - This will detract from your boat's beauty, greatly affect its performance, and may damage the gelcoat. - There are two methods of slowing marine growth: - 1.
+Periodically haul your boat out of the water and scrub the hull bottom with a bristle brush and a solution of soap and water. - 2.
+Occasionally re-paint the hull below the waterline with a good grade of anti-fouling paint.